Nengyi-Jonathan-Jiang/Nengyi-Jonathan-Jiang/README.md

   uniform data to the shader.

 - [**Jasm and Jepp**](https://github.com/Nengyi-Jonathan-Jiang/jasm-jepp)
-  A custom assembly language (an older iteration of Cerium) and an interpreted language.
+  Custom assembly language (an older iteration of Cerium) and interpreted language.
   Includes a custom FSM-based-lexer and LR(1) parser generator

   This project initially started as an attempt to build a general lexer and parser library and